bbcnt/AMT_REST/Other_Infos.md

 ![Sensor type is important](./images/Tests/4.PNG "GET USERS")

 So the difference is there, instead of counting the observations regardless of their type, we decided to create a new fact, so we have a better understanding of what's happening.
+Youn can also notice that the informations are stored in JSON data format.

 # Conclusion #